Indian Civil Service: Salary and ranks

 After the Indian Rebellion of 1857, pay scales were drawn up.
 Assistant Commissioners started out in their early twenties on around £300 a year.
 The governorship of a British province was the highest post an ICS officer could aspire to.
 The governors at the top of the pyramid got £6,000 a year plus allowances.
 All ICS officers retired on the same pension of £1,000.
 This sum was paid as an annuity each year after retirement.
 Widows of deceased officers were entitled to £300 a year, leading to a popular saying that an ICS marriage was worth "three hundred a year alive or dead".

-In the first decades of the twentieth century, the imbalance in salaries and emoluments was so great that 8,000 British officers earned £13,930,554, while 130,000 Indians in government service (not just those in the Indian Civil Service proper) were collectively paid a total of £3,284,163.
+In the first decades of the twentieth century, the imbalance in salaries and emoluments was so great that 8,000 British officers together earned a total of £13,930,554, while 130,000 Indians in government service (not just those in the Indian Civil Service proper) were collectively paid a total of £3,284,163.

-ICS officers normally served for a minimum of twenty five years, and there was a maximum service period of thirty five years.
+ICS officers normally served for a minimum of twenty-five years, and there was a maximum service period of thirty-five years.

 ICS officers served as political officers in the Indian Political Department and also were given fifty percent of the judgeships in the state high court (the rest were generally elevated from the high court bar).
 The tenure of ICS officers serving as judges of the high court and Supreme Court was determined by the retirement age fixed for judges.